Cook time minutes

-13) Brush the tops with the egg wash and sprinkle over some sprinkles, bake them for 30 minutes or until golden, making sure to rotate the baking sheets half way though for even baking.
+13) Brush the tops with the egg wash and sprinkle over some sprinkles, bake them for 30 minutes at 350F or until golden, making sure to rotate the baking sheets half way though for even baking.

 14) Let them cool completely and then slice and serve.